CumulusNetworks/docs/content/cumulus-linux-37/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 - The STP global configuration must be the same on both peer switches.
 - The STP configuration for dual-connected ports should be the same on both peer switches.
+- To minimize convergence times when a link transitions to forwarding state, configure Edge ports (may carry tagged and untagged frames) with PortAdminEdge and BPDU Guard enabled.
 - The STP priority must be the same on both peer switches.
 You set the priority with this command:

   ```